 It’s not easy to replicate the Ahrefs model for B2B blog posts.
 In fact, there are situations where it may be impossible.
 But if you’re looking to create content that aligns more closely with your business goals, Ahrefs is an example to learn from.

-Writing articles for offline channels (e.g., in magazines and other publications) can help you educate an audience and position the author as a thought leader.
+Creating content for offline channels (e.g., in magazines and other publications) can help you educate an audience and position the author as a thought leader.

-B2B Article Example: Single Grain
+B2B Article Content Writing Example: Single Grain

 Single Grain offers highly specific information for anyone interested in guest posting to their blog.
 These standards are quite different from more traditional article examples like getting bylines on Forbes or Entrepreneur.